tramitit/guides/en/france/demolition_permit_application.md

 ---
-title: "Demolition Permit Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "France Demolition Permit Application Guide"
+- France
+date: '2024-06-07'
-description: "This guide provides step-by-step instructions on how to apply for a demolition permit in France."
+description: Learn how to obtain a demolition permit in France for residential or commercial buildings.
+Procedure, required documents, providers & regulations outlined here.
 draft: false
+meta_title: 'Demolition Permit in France: Procedure & Required Documents'
+title: 'Demolition Permit in France: Procedure & Required Documents'
-translationKey: "france-demolition_permit_application"
+translationKey: france-demolition_permit_application
 ---

 ## Description
 ### What is it?